An asynchronous leapfrog method II: The averaged densified asynchonous leapfrog integrator

+One should be aware this conventional notion of a `set of absolute stability' is a bit contrived in that it mixes quantities referring to different differential equations (namely different values of $\omega$) with quantities referring to different discrete trajectories of a single equation (namely different values of $h$).
+Here I use this notion only in order to enable comparison with the literature.
+The notion of a critical step size makes sense also for a single differential equation.

-Notice that the eigenvalues are independent of the parameter $a_1$.
-The number $h \omega \in \C$ belongs to the \emph{set of absolute stability} of an integrator of the kind considered here, iff $|\lambda_1( h \omega)| \le 1$ and $|\lambda_2( h \omega)| \le 1$.
-Given the explicit formulas for $\lambda_1$, $\lambda_2$ it is straightforward to work out the regions of stability as done here by a commercial graphics function \footnote{RegionPlot of Mathematica} that created Figure~\ref{fig:pubxx}.
-The two points where the ADALF stability region disengages from the imaginary axis have coordinates $(0,\pm4/3)$.
+Given the explicit formulas for $\lambda_1$, $\lambda_2$ it is straightforward to work out the regions of stability as done here by a commercial graphics function \footnote{RegionPlot of Mathematica} that created Figures~\ref{fig:pubxx} and \ref{fig:stability-relaxed}.

+An instructive special case of our test equation \eq{linear test} is the Schr\"{o}dinger equation in one-dimensional Hilbert space.
+This is the case that $\omega$ is purely imaginary and the exact trajectory is oscillatory (actually, $t \mapsto \exp(it)$).
+Suggesting a quantum mechanical context we write